Mevagissey Village: Is It Worth Visiting?

 I do recommend Mevagissey.
 I just would not recommend it blindly.

-The version I would pick every time is an earlier visit, outside the busiest summer crush if possible, with lunch built in and enough time to walk around without rushing.
 Do that, and Mevagissey usually feels exactly right: compact, characterful, slightly awkward, and very much worth it on its own terms.

 Contact & Details